tytydraco/yessleep/out/I_fought_the_monster_with_supernatural_power_out_of_nowhere_while_losing_my_memory.md

 "I’m so sorry.
 It's all for the future of humanity.
 I want to say that I don't regret choosing this path."

 Then Goddess recited a spell: "Maruva...- Creating the barrier".
-Suddenly, her body radiated a huge light, causing Victor to be dazzled, so he covered his eyes with his hand instinctly.
+Suddenly, her body radiated a huge light, causing me to be dazzled, so I covered my eyes with his hand instinctly.

 I woke up, then stood up, shouting: "Don't!", while stretching out my hands, and turning my open left palm toward Michael who was sweeping the floor.
 Michael was startled, jumped up, his face panicked abit, said: